CPU CHILDREN & PARENTS UNITED

 HOW WE HELP

-Provide immediate relief for families stuck in the divorce trap with information, practical resources to keep families out of courtrooms and stop the blatant plundering of patrimony.
+We provide immediate relief for families stuck in the divorce trap with information and practical resources to keep families out of courtrooms and stop the blatant plundering of patrimony.

 Take Actionwith CPU

 Children and Parents United brings together a diverse group of people (volunteers, staff, partners, advisors) to meet the needs of individuals/families in crisis.

 Join our campaign to advocate policies that support equal shared parenting; protect from parental alienation (as a form of domestic abuse); suicide prevention; personal & parenting effectiveness; & mental health support.

 Come aboard and bring CPU into your own world – whether you want to raise awareness or put on your own fundraising event, there are plenty of ways you can help impact your own community.

 The most straightforward way to help our life-saving services right now is to donate directly to CPU.

 Right now, more people than ever need our services.
 By raising awareness of them, you’re helping more people find the help they need.
 Spread the word about our services, campaigns and fundraising events with your friends, family, neighbors, everyone!

 Greg Ellis, Founder of Monkey Toes Studio, is a published author, tv director, Annie Award nominated voice artist and Emmy Award® nominated actor.
 He has appeared in Oscar winning movies, directed Hollywood super-stars, produced and written television shows and commercials, performed leading roles on Broadway, voiced iconic cartoon characters and over 120 video games.